 The countdown is on and the holidays are here!
 Can you feel it?
 There’s a little more magic in the air, the kids are reminding you what they want from Santa, and Starbucks has your favorite Peppermint Mocha waiting for you.
 With all the holiday merriment surrounding us, our to-do list can grow exponentially.
 A big chunk of our “holiday duties” is gift-giving, which can be an all-consuming labor of love.
 Not to worry, though.
 The Everymom is here to the holiday rescue!

 First, grab a cup of hot cocoa and scroll through our extensive holiday gift guide.
 We’ve made it easy for you by breaking it down into different categories, including presents for babies, grandparents, and everyone in between.
 Additionally, we’ve curated our guide to only recommend gifts that align with our core values: diversity, sustainability, community, and inclusivity.
 Beyond our official gift guide, we have personalized gifts, gifts we love from Etsy, and even what we—The Everymom editors—are asking for this holiday season!

 However, if your house looks anything like mine with stuff on top of stuff, you may be looking to diversify your gifts to give something more unique to those special little people in your life.
-I’m not talking about another plastic toy but instead giving your child an experience that he or she can cherish forever.
-Many times, the best gifts are ones that allow us to create memories with those we love.
-Not only does it save our toy containers from bursting at the seams, but it also provides that built-in bonding time with our littles.
+Instead of another plastic toy, consider giving the children in your life an experience they’ll cherish forever.
+Many times, the best gifts are the ones that allow us to create memories with those we love.
+Not only does it save our toy containers from bursting at the seams, but it also provides built-in bonding time with our littles.